Regnareb/Houdini/index.md

 # How to install

+Download the [latest release](https://github.com/Regnareb/Houdini/releases) and extract its content.
-Modify the file REGNAREB.json, replace `path/to/this/folder` with the path of the folder where the .json file is located
+Modify the file `Houdini-tools/REGNAREB.json`, replace `path/to/this/folder` with the path to the folder of `Houdini-tools`
-Then copy the file in your Houdini preference folder, in a `packages` folder
+Then copy this .json file in your Houdini preference folder, in a `packages` folder
 If everything is working fine, it should show that window on the next start of Houdini:

 ![]({{site.baseurl}}/medias/first_launch.png)